- Clever folding second row

 The predictable list of safety features for a new passenger vehicle shows up on the Pathfinder, including six standard airbags, with the side-curtain airbags offering a rollover sensor and covering outboard positions in all three rows.
 Then there's stability control, a traction control system, four-wheel disc anti-lock brakes, and Brake Assist.
 A useful feature unique to Nissans is the standard Easy Fill Tire Alert, which sounds the horn when you've inflated the tires to the recommended pressure.

 A rearview camera and rear sonar parking sensors are standard are most versions of the Pathfinder, but the multi-view camera system--which displays a 360-degree view of the car's surroundings--is only included on the top Platinum trim level.
+(It's an option on the SL trim.)
 That system can make a big difference, whether you're backing out of a crowded driveway or navigating a narrow alley.

-The missing features on the Pathfinder--neither standard nor optional--include active-safety systems like blind-spot warning and lane-departure warning, plus traction assists for more rugged off-road use, such as hill descent control.
+The missing features on the Pathfinder--neither standard nor optional--include active-safety systems like lane-departure warning.
 They're far from standard on all competitors, but they're increasingly common.

 Options include an entertainment system that lets you play separate programming in three zones: DVDs, games, or photos displayed separately on each of the two 7-inch rear screens and for the front passenger compartment.
 There's also a cargo package, kick plates illuminated from the back, and other minor appearance and trim accessories.